JaimePerdigueroAlonso/SkinCancerDetection-PyTorch/README.md

 1.  **Upload Images:** Upload your image files directly to the `/content/` directory in the Colab environment.
 You can do this by clicking the folder icon in the left sidebar, then the upload icon.

 2.  **Rename Files (If Necessary):** Ensure that the file names in your code match the names of the files you've uploaded.
 For example, if the original code references files named `"bueno.jpg"`, `"bueno1.jpg"`, `"malo.jpg"`, and `"malo1.jpg"`, and your uploaded files have different names (e.g., `"my_skin_image1.png"`, `"test_photo.jpeg"`), you **must** change the file names in the code to reflect your actual file names.

+## 5. Dataset Availability

+For your convenience, we have included the necessary datasets in a separate section of the GitHub repository.

+* **Melanoma Dataset:** The "Melanoma Skin Cancer Dataset of 10000 images" from Kaggle is provided in the `melanoma_dataset/` directory.
+* **Test Images:** The four test images (e.g., `"bueno.jpg"`, `"bueno1.jpg"`, `"malo.jpg"`, `"malo1.jpg"`) are located in the `test_images/` directory.

+You can use these directories directly if you prefer not to download the data within the Colab notebook.
+However, note that using the Kaggle download within the notebook ensures you're using the exact version of the dataset used during development.